daisydevelopment/android_device_xiaomi_daisy/README.md

- Copyright (C) 2018 The LineageOS Project
+ Copyright (C) 2018-2019 The Superior OS Open Source Project

   Device configuration for Xiaomi Mi A2 Lite
  =========================================